 Time is the currency

 A marketer’s time is always strained and often spent in the weeds rather than on leadership or innovation.
 It only makes sense that having multiple vendors will come with multiple personalities, different work and communication styles, different time zones, and the marketer will have to orchestrate all those different people who are responsible for their part of the marketing campaign.
-Each provider will be part of an interdependency of services as well as the marketer’s success.
+Each provider will be part of the interdependency of services as well as the marketer’s success.
 Any single link in the chain can have a significant effect on the overall outcome.

 With a single partner, you have continuity and consistency across everything.
 That makes the marketer’s life so much easier and gives the agency full control and accountability over all the essential building blocks of the campaign.
 More importantly, it enables a relationship to develop between the two partners so that the agency can anticipate needs, be empathetic and proactive, and the marketer can gain a higher level of trust in his or her partner.
-With a single partner, a marketer can focus much more time and energy on the important tasks of leadership, building consensus, innovating and ultimately growing his or her career.
+With a single partner, a marketer can focus much more time and energy on the important tasks of leadership, building consensus, innovating, and ultimately growing his or her career.
 When your agency gets to the point in the relationship where they can complete your sentences, the time required to manage them is much less.
-If you have three, four, five or more vendors, your time requirement (and stress level) is exponential.
+If you have three, four, five, or more vendors, your time requirement (and stress level) is exponential.
 Considering that a marketer’s time is their most valuable currency, why divide it among so many needy partners?

 Omnistrategy drives omnichannel

 One of the popular buzzwords in marketing is omnichannel.
 It’s a bit of a chuckle because we create our own Frankenstein.
 In our zeal to leave no customer untouched, we've established so many more media channels and even more ways to engage and motivate.
 In the process, we caused a fractured and inconsistent labyrinth of touchpoints intended to catch up with the increasingly elusive consumer.
 The result has made it harder to manage and optimize across all these channels.
 Marketers seeking to reign it all work toward an omnichannel strategy.
 It certainly isn’t a new idea but has gotten heighten attention lately because of the desire to properly manage all the diverse activities in a campaign.
 Today the industry understands the value of all parts of the marketing plan working together so that every touch with the customer is additive and complementary.
 If a marketer is employing multiple vendors for each of their specialties they are in fact adding greater complexity to an already complex system.
 Achieving an omnichannel presence becomes even harder.
-If the strategy, creative and planning agency isn’t “omni”, the separate channels will never be.
+If the strategy, creative, and planning agency isn’t “omni”, the separate channels will never be.

 Accountability is clear